jaantollander/masters-thesis/content/20_hpc.md

 We can connect multiple computers to form a computer network.
 We refer to the individual computers in the network as *nodes*.
 Most *HPC systems* are computer clusters.
-*Computer cluster* is a computer network that uses a high-speed network to connect large amounts of homogenous nodes to form a more powerful system.
+*Computer cluster* is a computer network that uses a high-speed network to connect large amounts of nodes to form a more powerful system.
 It usually has a large amount of storage as well.
 Computer clusters are usually centrally managed by organizations such as companies or universities.
 They rely on administrators and software from the organization and various vendors to configure the machine, install software, orchestrate their services, and maintain them.